Is There A Downside To Air Purifiers?

 While air purifiers can be effective in removing many indoor air pollutants, including fine particles and common allergens, they may struggle to capture certain pollutants effectively.
 Examples of these pollutants include volatile organic compounds (VOCs) emitted by chemicals, such as cleaning products and furniture, as well as certain types of gases and odors.
 Air purifiers with standard filtration technologies may not have the ability to effectively trap these substances, limiting their effectiveness in providing comprehensive air purification.

-See also Do Doctors Recommend Air Purifiers?
+See also Do Air Purifiers Clean Your House?

 Ineffectiveness against larger particles